109 min., rated R.

 Literary to an extreme with wall-to-wall voice-over narration, “Wakefield” often sounds like Bryan Cranston reading an audiobook for the short story upon which the film is based.
 There is a purpose for it here, although that purpose doesn’t quite flesh itself out all the way.
 In the present, Howard is being selfish, irrational and even kind of despicable.
 Sure, he might be having a personal crisis, and the character doesn’t have to be a likable peach—it’s actually rather appreciated this way—but not enough groundwork is laid to make Howard sympathetic or even allow the viewer to understand where he's coming from.
 In flashbacks, Howard still comes across as an insecure prick to his wife, but what they were once like before he decided to live in the garage and watch his family with binoculars doesn’t help because he was always a prick, having stolen Diane from his best friend, Dirk (Jason O'Mara).
 He and his wife would play a game—or this is what he tells himself at least—where Diane would openly flirt with other men in order to make Howard jealous, which would then lead to the married couple having sex, and yet he would scold her for undressing in front of their open bedroom windows.
 What makes this character really tick and do what he does for so long?

 “Wakefield” has an odd, fascinating hook ripe for a relatable and thoughtful musing on a human being's desire to hide from reality.
-This is decidedly tough material to work for a feature-length film that makes one want to shake some sense into Howard, even if the character never changes his mind.
+This is decidedly tough material to work as a feature-length film, making one want to shake some sense into Howard, even if the character never changes his mind.
 Because he is an actor who commands the screen with gravitas, Bryan Cranston does bring a degree of vulnerability to the frustrating Howard Wakefield that an otherwise lesser actor couldn’t, so if anyone can make this character remotely believable and compelling, it is Cranston.
 The rest of the actors are only observed from afar and not actually heard in the present-day scenes; Beverly D’Angelo has no audible lines as Howard’s mother-in-law whom he despises, but Jennifer Garner does enough with very little as Diane.

 Grade: B -